 4.2.4 Sevenoaks is surrounded by Green Belt, which preserves the setting and special character of the historic town, constrains the expansion of the town and safeguards the countryside from encroachment.
 It also maintains the separation of the urban area from nearby settlements, including Otford and Seal, retaining their separate identity.
-In addition it includes significant green wedges that help to break up the extent of built development and contribute to maintaining the separate character of individual communities that form art of the urban area, including Riverhead, Dunton Green, Bessels Green and Chipstead.
+In addition it includes significant green wedges that help to break up the extent of built development and contribute to maintaining the separate character of individual communities that form part of the urban area, including Riverhead, Dunton Green, Bessels Green and Chipstead.
 Much of the open land adjoining the town is designated as AONB and flooding is also a significant constraint on land to the north.
-In view of these constraints and the scope for development in the built up area it is not proposed to release any Green Belt land adjoining the urban area for development.
+In view of these constraints and the scope for development in the built up area the option of releasing any Green Belt land adjoining the urban area for development has been rejected.